Innerpeffray

 Innerpeffray is a hamlet in Perthshire, Scotland, 4 mi southeast of Crieff.
 It is located on a raised promontory among beech woodland above the River Earn.
 A fording point across the river can still be used, on what is the line of a Roman Road.

 The settlement mainly consists of an early complete and very important group of educational and religious buildings, all founded, built or rebuilt by the Drummond family of Strathearn.

 Collegiate Chapel of St Mary

 Innerpeffray Collegiate Church is an early-16th-century church.
 It is a scheduled monument.

-John Drummond, 1st Lord Drummond is buried here.
+The chapel was built in 1507 by John Drummond, 1st Lord Drummond, who is also buried there.

-Sir John Drummond 2nd of Innerpeffray (who built this chapel) is buried here, as well.
+History

+Human settlements in the area date back to nearly 4000 years ago, but the oldest confirmed settlement at the site is the Strageath Roman Fort, across the River Earn.

 Innerpeffray Library

 Innerpeffray Library is a historic subscription library and was the first lending library in Scotland.
 The current library building was completed in 1762 and is Category A listed.